rayray55555/cse15l-lab-reports/lab3.md

 megabytes, and G is for gigabytes.
 Example 1 - using -size -1000c to find files that are smalled than 1000 bytes
 ![Image](lab3pt27.png)
- In this case, we used -size -1000c to find the files that are smaller than 1000 bytes in the side of the ./technical/ directory.
-This is useful because we can use this command to find files that are smaller than a specific size range.
+ In this scenario, we employed the -size -1000c command to locate files within the ./technical/ directory that are less than 1000 bytes.
+This method is advantageous for identifying files that fall below a predetermined size limit.

 8. Example 2 - using -size +100k to find files that are larger than 100 kilobytes
 ![Image](lab3pt28.png)
-  In this case, we used -size +100k to find the files that are larger than 100 kilobytes inside of ./technical/ directory.
-This is useful because it can let us know what files are bigger than a certain range inside a directory we want to know.
+ In this instance, we utilized the command -size +100k to identify files exceeding 100 kilobytes in size within the ./technical/ directory.
+This approach is beneficial as it allows us to determine which files surpass a specific size threshold within a directory of interest.

 # Sources:
 1. https://www.geeksforgeeks.org/find-command-in-linux-with-examples/